The Sandman: Overture

-The Sandman: Overture is a six issue comic book miniseries written by Neil Gaiman with art by J.H.
+The Sandman: Overture is a six-issue comic book miniseries written by Neil Gaiman with art by J.H.
 Williams III.
-It is a prequel to Gaiman's The Sandman series, and debuted in 2013, about 17 years after the end of the regular comic.
-It was originally published as six issues with two-month intervals in between.
+A prequel to Gaiman's The Sandman series, it debuted in 2013, 17 years after the end of the regular series.
 A deluxe edition combining all six issues was published in November 2015.
+The series won the Hugo Award for Best Graphic Story in 2016.